BestTimesToVisit.com Logo

 Walking (within Gulshan/Banani)

-Tip:Be mindful of traffic and use pedestrian crossings whenever possible.
+Tip:Be mindful of traffic; use designated pedestrian crossings whenever possible.
 Carry a map or use a navigation app to avoid getting lost.
-Stick to well-lit areas at night.
+Stay aware of your surroundings.

 Similar Destinations